2. Numeric vectors#

 ## [1] 2.0000 1.4142 NaN

-To attract our attention to the fact that computing the square root of a negative value yields a not-a-number, R generated an informative warning.
-A warning is not an error: the result is being reckoned as usual.
+To attract our attention to the fact that computing the square root of a negative value is a reckless act, R generated an informative warning.
+However, a warning is not an error: the result is being produced as usual.
+In this case, the ill value is marked as not-a-number.

 as 1.4142